-- The Irish National Accreditation Board (INAB) is the agency in Ireland that performs accreditation of certification bodies with authority derived from the State, as per EU regulation 765/2008/EC, and in accordance with the ISO 17000 series of standards and guides. - The European Data Protection Board (EDPB) is the GDPR established entity, that among other things, applies consistency mechanisms in respect of supervisory authorities, including on decisions related to national and EU Seal certification schemes' criteria. - Certification Bodies (also known as Conformity Assessment Bodies) are organisations that provide assessment and attestation services for organisations and certify their activities fulfil the requirements that are set out in certification schemes.
-For GDPR certification schemes, certification bodies do this for schemes that are in line with the ISO 17065 standard. - Scheme Owners or Designers are stakeholders that develop data protection certification schemes or mechanisms. - Organisations acting as GDPR data controllers & data processors that seek to have their processing operations certified - The EU Commission may in future implement or delegate legislation on standards, mechanisms and requirements for GDPR accreditation or certification.
+- INAB is the agency in Ireland that performs accreditation of certification bodies with authority derived from the State, as per EU regulation 765/2008/EC, and in accordance with the ISO 17000 series of standards and guides. - The EDPB is the GDPR established entity, that among other things, applies consistency mechanisms in respect of supervisory authorities, including on decisions related to national and EU Seal certification schemes' criteria. - CBs (also known as Conformity Assessment Bodies) are organisations that provide assessment and attestation services for organisations and certify their activities fulfil the requirements that are set out in certification schemes.
+For GDPR certification schemes, CBs do this for schemes that are in line with the ISO 17065 standard. - Scheme Owners or Designers are stakeholders that develop data protection certification schemes or mechanisms. - Organisations acting as controllers and processors under the GDPR that seek to have their processing operations certified. - The EU Commission may in future implement or delegate legislation on standards, mechanisms and requirements for GDPR accreditation or certification.